TheRealOwenRees/therealowenrees/README.md

 ### Projects

 Open Souce Personal Repos:
-- Plant ID Discord Bot('https://github.com/TheRealOwenRees/plantID_discordbot')
+- [Plant ID Discord Bot](https://github.com/TheRealOwenRees/plantID_discordbot) - A Discord bot that identifies plants from photos of their organs, passing to the [Plantnet API] for identification.
+This bot was written for [Sustainable Living Hub](https://discord.com/invite/gQU5yWg)

 <!--
 **TheRealOwenRees/therealowenrees** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.